robvdpol/RaceControl/README.md

 ## Installation
 #### Microsoft Store
 Due to a Content Infringement Complaint from Formula One Licensing BV, Race Control has been pulled from the Microsoft Store until further notice.
-Please perform a manual installation instead. (see below).
+Please perform a manual installation instead (see below).

 #### Manual installation
 * Make sure the [.NET 5.0 Desktop Runtime (x64)](https://dotnet.microsoft.com/download/dotnet-core/5.0/runtime) is installed on your system.